BFergerson/jvm_mechanic/README.md

 Provide real-time function flow diagrams (and others) for real-time server work requests and processing on the JVM.

 ##Method
 Using Byteman, inject event generating code in pre-defined locations related to the desired work stream.
 During normal execution Byteman-injected code generates events which are feed into a data stream.
-These evente note the time of their occurance and several other useful data points.
+These events mark the time of their occurance and several other useful data points.
 This data stream is then used to generate real-time function flow diagrams (and others) to assist in monitoring application performance degredation.

 ##Todo
  - Basic events in Byteman